mmp2/manifold-learning-examples/README.md

 * **the plots** used in the articles and many more

 ## How to use this site
-Feel free to use the code, articles and graphics, citing this repository [as](CITATION.cff).
-Currently, this is a working repository; some changes to the code or files are possible.
+Feel free to use the code, articles and graphics, citing this repository (please see sidebar to obtain citation).
+Currently, this is a working repository; changes to the code or files are possible.

 ## Contributors (in alphabetical order)
 * [Haoqiang (Murray) Kang](https://github.com/mk322), non-uniform density, aspect ratio, t-SNE